Dynamics 365 Customer Insights lets you bring together data from many sources:

 After saving, you can expect to see your data source added to the Data sources page.

 You will see the name of each ingested data source, as well as the last time the data was refreshed for that data source and the status of the data source.
 There are three possible statuses:

 - Data was successfully ingested (see #1 in the preceding image).

 - No data was ingested yet (see #2 in the preceding image).

 - Data is still loading into Customer Insights (represented by a warning sign icon; see #3 in the preceding image).

 At this point, you should refresh the data source that you just saved.
-Select the button shown in the following image, and then select Refresh.
+Select the ellipses under Actions and then select Refresh.

 Repeat the same steps for each data source you want to ingest into Customer Insights.